-- □ All employees who have contact with the public or other employees during their shift (s) are offered, at no cost, a cloth face covering.
+All employees who have contact with the public or other employees during their shift (s) are offered, a no cost, a cloth face covering.
 The covering is to be worn by the employee at all times during the workday when in contact or likely to come into contact with others.
-Employees need not wear a cloth face covering when the employee is alone in a private office or a walled cubicle. - Employees are instructed to wash their face coverings daily. - □ All workstations are separated by at least six feet. - Break rooms, restrooms and other common areas are disinfected frequently, on the following schedule: - Break rooms \\\\\ - o Restrooms - o Other - Breaks are staggered to ensure that six (6) feet between employees can be maintained in break rooms at all times. - Ensure temporary or contract workers at the facility are also properly trained in COVID-19 prevention policies and have necessary supplies and PPE.
-Discuss these responsibilities ahead of time with organizations supplying temporary and/or contract workers. - □ Face coverings are required when employees are in the vicinity of others.
-Workers must have face coverings available and wear them in the fitness facility, offices, or in company-owned vehicles when traveling with others.
-Face covering are particularly important if physical distancing cannot be maintained on the job (for example, personal trainers and staff assisting members with exercises).
-Face coverings must not be shared.
-Employers are required to provide face coverings to all employees. - To ensure that masks are worn consistently and correctly, employees are discouraged from eating or drinking except during their breaks when they are able to safely remove their masks and physically distance from others. - Disinfectant and related supplies are available to employees at the following location(s): - □ Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): - Employees are allowed frequent breaks to wash their hands. - A copy of this protocol has been distributed to each employee. - Each worker is assigned their own tools, equipment and defined workspace.
-Sharing held items is minimized or eliminated. - □ All policies described in this checklist other than those related to terms of employment are applied to staff of delivery and any other companies who may be on the premises as third parties. - □ Optional-Describe other measures:
+Employees need not wear a cloth face covering when the employee is alone in a private office or a walled cubicle.
+Employees are instructed to wash their face coverings daily.
+All workstations are separated by at least six feet.
+Break rooms, restrooms and other common areas are disinfected frequently, on the following schedule: 0 Break rooms 0 Restrooms 0 Other Breaks are staggered to ensure that six (6) feet between employees can be maintained in break room at all times.
+Ensure temporary or contract workers at the facility are also properly trained in COVID-19 prevention policies and have necessary supplies and PPE.
+Discuss these responsibilities ahead of time with organizations supplying temporary and/or contract workers.
+Face coverings are required when employees are in the vicinity of others.
+Workers must have factorerings available and wear them in the fitness facility, offices, or in company-owned vehicles when traveling with others.
+Face covering are particularly important if physical distancing cannot be maintained on the job (for example, personal trainers and staff assisting members with exercises) Face coverings must not be shared.
+Employers are required to provide face coverings to all employees To ensure that masks are worn consistently and correctly, employees are discouraged from eating of drinking except during their breaks when they are able to safely remove their masks and physicall distance from others.
+Disinfectant and related supplies are available to employees at the following location(s): Hand sanitizer effective against COVID-19 is available to all employees at the following location(s): Employ yees are allowed frequent breaks to wash their hands.
+A copy of this protocol has been distributed to each employee. vorker is assigned their own tools, equipment and defined workspace.
+Sharing held items is zed or eliminated. • cies described in this checklist other than those related to terms of employment are applied to delivery and any other companies who may be on the premises as third parties.
+Option al-Describe other measures: